 Captive breeding for translocation is potentially a major component of recovery for the central rock-rat.
-The captive breeding undertaken between 1996 and 2007 was initially very successful, but ultimately failed (refer to Appendix 2).
+The captive breeding undertaken between 1996 and 2007 was ultimately unsuccessful (refer to Appendix 2).
 The major issue that arose during the captive breeding program, which eventually led to the demise of the captive population (and the failure of the aim to maintain an insurance population long-term), was the low breeding success achieved from successive generations of captive-bred animals.
-This was particularly evident when trying to reinstate breeding after an hiatus in breeding activity was imposed on the colony due to space and capacity constraints.
 With a 23.7% success rate overall and only a 13.3% success rate among captive-born individuals, a rapid loss of genetic variation occurred to the point that the F3 generation consisted of the offspring of only one adult pair.

 Any proposal to re-establish a captive breeding colony will require removal of rockrats from wild populations.
-The impact of such removal is dependent on the size of the wild population, which fluctuates according to rainfall patterns and food availability - the impact of removal while the population is contracted will be much greater than removal during an irruption phase.
-Appendix 3 is an assessment of the risks associated with a) not having a captive colony and b) establishing a captive colony (or colonies), using three approaches to collect founder animals from the wild.
+The impact of such removal is dependent on the size of the wild population, which fluctuates according to rainfall patterns and food availability - the impact of removal while the population is contracted will be much greater than removal during a population increase phase.
+Appendix 4 is an assessment of the risks associated with a) not having a captive colony and b) establishing a captive colony (or colonies), using three approaches to collect founder animals from the wild.

-From Appendix 3, it is apparent that there are significant risks associated with removal of rock-rats from the wild to establish a captive colony.
-There are also risks associated with the status quo - core wild populations may continue to contract resulting in local, and possibly total, extinction.
+From Appendix 4, it is apparent that there are risks associated with not having an insurance population-core wild populations may continue to contract resulting in local, and possibly total, extinction.
+There are also significant risks associated with removal of rock-rats to establish a captive colony.
 The least attractive option is probably to remove small numbers as they become available - it poorly serves the objectives of both the wild and captive populations.
-The best option is to have plans for translocation in place and to be ready to collect founders from the wild (for captive breeding or for direct transfer) during the next irruption phase of the population cycle (at an unknown time).
-Waiting for the next irruption phase to remove rock-rats has the same short-term risks as the status quo, but will have negligible impact on the wild population once an irruption occurs.
-While the time to the next irruption is unknown, preliminary data suggest high rainfall in the previous winter (such as has occurred in winter 2016) may be an important predictor of increased rock-rat occupancy.
+So establishment is best done either by a concerted effort as soon as possible to collect enough rock-rats (minimum of 12 adults; Appendix 3), or to delay collection until the next increase phase of the population cycle (at an unknown time).
+Since the size of the population in the wild is unknown but likely to be small, a concerted effort to remove several animals to captivity will potentially be of great risk to the wild population.
+Waiting for the next increase phase to remove rockrats has the same short-term risks as not having an insurance captive colony, but potentially has no impact on the wild population once a population increase occurs.
+While the time to the next increase phase of the population cycle is unknown, preliminary data suggest high rainfall in the previous winter (such as has occurred in winter 2016) may be an important predictor of increased rock-rat occupancy.